Optimal Transport for Machine Learners: Monge Problem between Measures

-\section{Monge Problem between Measures}
+\chapter{Monge Problem between Measures}

-The presentation of the previous section could only handle two sets with the same number of points.
-To relax this to more general setting, one needs to consider probability distribution, so that the points are now weighted by some mass.
+The goal of this chapter is to pass from finite matching to transport between arbitrary probability laws.
+The central stakes are to define measures, push-forwards and Monge maps carefully enough that the discrete picture survives, while exposing why deterministic maps can fail to exist.
+Monge's original formulation~\cite{Monge1781} and modern treatments~\cite{Villani03,Villani09,SantambrogioBook,rachev1998mass} are the conceptual background for this transition.
+The presentation of the previous chapter could only handle two sets with the same number of points.
+To relax this to a more general setting, one needs to consider probability distributions, so that the points are weighted by masses.

-\subsection{Measures}
+\section{Measures}